mparada/cookiecutter-data-science-simplified/{{ cookiecutter.repo_name }}/README.md

 ├── setup.py           <- makes project pip installable (pip install -e .) so
 │                         src can be imported.
 ├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
+│   ├── __init__.py    <- Makes src a Python module.
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data.
+│   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │
+│   ├── features       <- Scripts to turn raw data into features for modeling.
+│   │
 │   ├── models         <- Scripts to train models and then use trained models │   │                     to make predictions.